Fritz H. Windhorst: Crescent City Connection Bridge

 In 1970 Windhorst helped form the Algiers Bridge Committee to promote a second New Orleans bridge crossing the Mississippi River.
 As a legislator, Windhorst brought legislation for the funding, construction, and naming of what was originally referred to as GNO Bridge 2 (the second Greater New Orleans Bridge, built parallel to the existing span).
 The new bridge was an overarching part of Windhorst's Senate career.
 The Legislature passed Windhorst's Senate Bill 651 to approve $400 million flexible funding for the new bridge.
 Governor Edwin Edwards named Windhorst the "one-man committee" to decide when tolls would be imposed on the existing bridge to help fund the new bridge.
 Windhorst was master of ceremonies for the September 1988 ribbon cutting on the new bridge.
 In 1989 Windhorst and The Times-Picayune newspaper sponsored the Name the Bridge Contest to name the two bridges, with the winning entry submitted by Jennifer Grodsky of St. Clement of Rome School in Metairie, Louisiana.

-Personal life
+Personal life and death

-Windhorst was married three times: Gwendolyn Chaplain Windhorst (1954–61), Josephine Vita Windhorst (1961–84), and Barbara Turner Windhorst (1986–present).
+Windhorst was married three times: Gwendolyn Chaplain Windhorst (1954–61), Josephine Vita Windhorst (1961–84), and Barbara Turner Windhorst (1986–2023).
 During a 1986 meeting, President Ronald Reagan helped Windhorst propose to Barbara Turner, which Reagan later recognized in a handwritten letter.
 Windhorst has three children: Stephen J. Windhorst, a graduate of Tulane University and Tulane University Law School who served in the Louisiana House of Representatives and is currently a judge on the Louisiana Court of Appeal for the Fifth Circuit; Judith Windhorst Cahill, a graduate of the University of Notre Dame and Harvard Law School and an attorney with the Jones Walker LLP law firm in New Orleans, Louisiana; and Stephanie Chisholm Hildebrandt, a graduate of Georgetown University and Tulane University Law School and General Counsel of Archrock, Inc.

+Fritz H. Windhorst died in New Orleans on August 27, 2023, at the age of 88.